MicrosoftDocs/learn/learn-pr/azure/publish-manage-apis-with-azure-api-management/includes/7-exercise-call-an-api-with-a-subscription-key.md

-A subscription key is used to restrict access to an API.
+A subscription key is one way to restrict access to an API.

 In the shoe company example, NorthWind Shoes are working with a supplier and want them to directly access the Inventory API.
 Partner access must be restricted using a subscription key for all calls to the API.